canonical/launchpad-manual/docs/user/explanation/projects/closing-project.rst

 .. meta::
-   :description: Guide to closing your Launchpad projects
+   :description: Guide to closing your Launchpad projects.

 .. _closing-your-project: